bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers.md

 ---
 layout: blog_post
-title: 'Python: for PHP Developers'
+title: 'Python, for PHP Developers: Deep Dive Part 1'
 category: blog
 ---

 What is it like moving from PHP to Python?
-What are the similarities and differences between PHP vs Python?
+What are the similarities and differences between them?

-This is a broad overview of Python, but from a PHP developer's perspective.
+Using the broad overview from [learningpython.org](https://www.learnpython.org/), we'll examine the ins and outs of Python from a PHP developer's perspective and showing the equivalent PHP and Python code, side-by-side.

-See [github.com/bill-c-martin/python-for-php-devs](https://github.com/bill-c-martin/python-for-php-devs) to get a Python environment setup to follow along with the code examples, below.
+See [github.com/bill-c-martin/python-for-php-devs](https://github.com/bill-c-martin/python-for-php-devs) to get a Python environment setup and to follow along with the code examples below.

-Inspired by [learningpython.org](https://www.learnpython.org/), we'll go over Python's features, but showcase the equivalent Python vs PHP code side-by-side.

 <!-- omit in toc -->
 ## Table of Contents